Python return list

 print(result)

-In this code snippet, we first define a function called get_numbers() using the def keyword.
-This function creates a list called numbers and then returns it using the return keyword.
+In this code snippet, first define a function called get_numbers() using the def keyword.
+This function creates a list called numbers and then returns it using the return keyword on the last line of the function.

-We then store the return value of the function in the variable result.
-We then pass the variable result to the print() function that prints the list returned by the function.
+Store the return value of the function in the variable result, then pass this variable to the print() function that prints the list returned by the function.

-This is a basic example of how to return a list in Python.
+This is a basic example of how to return a list from a function in Python.

 A Python function can return multiple lists.
-To do that you have to provide the lists to the return statement of the function using the comma as a separator.
+To do that you have to pass the lists to the return statement of the function using the comma as a separator.

-Let’s see how this works with a code example:
+Let’s see how this works with an example of code:

 return numbers, words

-On the last line of the function get_data() we return two lists, one that contains integers and one that contains strings.
+The last line of the function get_numbers_and_words() returns two lists, the first one that contains numbers (integers) and the second one that contains words (strings).
+Notice that the two lists are comma-separated.

 What data type do you think is returned by the function?